1.1 The following definitions and rules of interpretation apply in this Agreement:

 ‘Agreement’ means the Scope of Work and these terms and conditions.

-‘Associates’ means a party’s employees, officers, agents, sub-contractors or authorised representatives.
+‘Associates’ means a party’s employees, officers, agents, sub-contractors or authorized representatives.

-‘Business Day’ means a day (other than a Saturday or a Sunday) on which the clearing banks in the City of London are open for business.
+‘Business Day’ means a day (other than a Saturday or a Sunday or major US federal holiday) on which the clearing banks and major US stock exchanges are open for business.

 ‘Client’ means the party specified in the relevant Scope of Work.